 The extended targets were set to reflect an expectation of only a slight increase in all categories due to a number of factors.
 The percentage of students going to college may be impacted by the increased rigor of the Georgia Performance Standards.
 However, with the economic downturn expected to impact the availability and amount of assistance from the State's "Helping Outstanding Pupils Educationally" (HOPE) Scholarship, which in the past has provided significant funding to students attending state postsecondary institutions, it is anticipated that this may result in a static percentage for the next few years.
-Because of this, students may choose to work prior to seeking postsecondary education/training.
-However, employment may not increase substantially due to the high rate of unemployment in the state.
+Because of this, students may not increase substantially due to the high rate of unemployment in the state.
 In light of these factors, the State's emphasis will be on activities that aid districts in developing and implementing realistic and focused transition plans to prepare students for postsecondary situations.